 It doesn’t matter if your car was in a parking lot or on the side of the road when it was hit.

 In most cases, you will have to pay your deductible when you go through your own insurance.
-In the case of an accident with a driver who is uninsured or unidentified, you’re responsible for repairs for your own car.
+In the case of an accident with a driver who is uninsured or unidentified, your insurance policy may cover the damage.